What kind of boats do you use?

 Can I bring food on board?

 You’re welcome to bring your own food, beverage or water.
 Please note that we don’t provide or sell these items on board.
-When eating or drinking please do your best to socially distance and minimize your time with mask down.
+When eating or drinking in the cabins of our semi-covered catamarans please do your best to socially distance and minimize your time with mask down.
 Please remember to dispose of any garbage in the appropriate receptacles on the vessel.

 Who takes care of us on the boats?

 Canada holds professional captains and crew to a standard recognized as one of the highest in the world.
 Your safety is assured aboard Coast Guard-certified vessels that exceed all requirements for our area.
 While you’re on board, our talented team of certified and experienced captains and naturalists are responsible for your safety and enjoyment.
 Each one of them is passionate about the Salish Sea and its wildlife and about sharing their knowledge with you.
 So many times, our guests have commented on the infectious enthusiasm of our staff.
 What can we say?
 We love what we do!

 We provide sunglasses and binoculars which are cleaned after each tour.
 We also have sunscreen on board.
 Ocean air is always much cooler relative to what you may be experiencing on land in the harbour.
 This is why we supply woolly hats and gloves if you don’t have any of your own, plus thick floater jackets for the open boats.
 For added comfort, we can also provide blankets on request!